DarthClyn/Metacrafters/Eth+AVAX/ErrorHandling/README.md

 ### Executing program

-  Write the code in compiler orTo run this file download the token.sol or copy the code and add it into remix Compile the code using default compiler settings Deploy the code
+  Write the code in compiler orTo run this file download the rror.sol or copy the code and add it into remix Compile the code using default compiler settings Deploy the code
-  Open deployed contract and give required values to functions (suggested sequence) Mint , Balance , Burn ,Balance The value of variables can be called at any given time to check total supply of coin , token name , and token abbv.
+  Open deployed contract and give required values to functions

+### Theory
+  There are three methods that constitute the error-handling process in Solidity:

+          require(): Used to validate certain conditions before further execution of a function.
+It takes two parameters as an input.
+          The first parameter is the condition that you want to validate and the second parameter is the message that will be passed back to the caller if the                condition fails.
+If the condition is satisfied, then the execution of the function continues and the execution jumps to the next statement.
+However, if             the condition fails, then the function execution is terminated and the message (the second parameter) is displayed in the logs.
+The second parameter,               however, is optional. require() will work even if you pass only parameter, that is, the condition to be checked.

+          assert(): The assert function, like require, is a convenience function that checks for conditions.
+If a condition fails, then the function execution is             terminated with an error message.assert() takes only one parameter as input.
+You pass a condition to assert(), and if the condition is true, then the               function execution continues and the execution jumps to the next statement in the function.

+          revert(): Can be used to flag an error and revert the current call.
+You can also provide a message containing details about the error, and the message              will be passed back to the caller.
+However, the message, like in require(), is an optional parameter. revert() causes the EVM to revert all the changes             made to the state, and things return to the initial state or the state before the function call was made.
+          The reason for reverting is that there is no safe way to continue execution because something unexpected happened.
+This is important as it helps in                 saving gas.

   The contract should obey:

-     1. This contract will have public variables that store the details about your coin (Token Name, Token Abbrv., Total Supply)
+    1. This contract will have a variable Alice and 3 function each using 1 error handling statement i.e. require ,revert ,assert.
         Code:
-         string public tokenName = "DARTH COIN";
-    string public tokenAbrrv = "DRT";
-    uint public totalSupply = 0;
+            uint public Alice=0;

-    2. This contract will have a mapping of addresses to balances (address => uint)
+    2. We will have a withdraw function that takes one parameter and decrements value of Alice by the amount passed and use require statement to check if alice has enough value to withdraw from else give the error message
         Code:
-    mapping(address=>uint) public balances;

-    3. We will have a mint function that takes two parameters: an address and a value.
-       The function then increases the total supply by that number and increases the balance of the “sender” address by that amount
+            //Cannot withdraw more than we have
+            function withdraw(uint _i) public   {
+            require(Alice > _i, "Alice does not have enough money");
+            Alice-=_i;
+            }
+    3. We will have a deposit function that takes one parameter and increments value of Alice by the amount passed and use revert statement to check if after increment alice has emore than 100 value than it reverts the transaction and value will not be added and a error message will be displayed
         Code:
-         function mint(address _address, uint _value)public{
-        totalSupply+=_value;
-        balances[_address]+=_value;
+            //Cannot deposit if it results in valur greater than 100 function deposit(uint _i) public   {
+            Alice+=_i;
+            if (Alice > 100) {
+                  revert("Alice can not have more than 100");
                 }
-    4. My contract will have a burn function, which works the opposite of the mint function, as it will destroy tokens.
-       It will take an address and value just like the mint functions.
-It will then deduct the value from the total supply and from the balance of the “sender”.
-    5. Lastly, our burn function should have conditionals to make sure the balance of "sender" is greater than or equal to the amount that is supposed to be burned.
+            }
+    4. We will have a isempty function that takes no parameter and check wether value of Alice is 0 or not id not it gives error and function does not execute if true it returns a string
        Code:
-           function burn(address _address, uint _value)public{
-        if (balances[_address]>= _value){
-        totalSupply-=_value;
-        balances[_address]-=_value;
-        }
+           //Check is Alice has value 0
+           function isempty() public view returns (string memory){
+           assert(Alice == 0);
+           return "Yes, Alice has no money";
            }